Steldene Wild Boar in Rowan-Berry Brandy

 The Door Into Sunset cover

 “…And the food was good, as Andaethen had promised.
-The wild boar in rowan brandy almost made [Herewiss] ruin his manners…”
+The wild boar in rowan brandy almost made [Herewiss] forget his manners…”

 Image resources